0xfdbu/ethonline2025/AVAIL_FEEDBACK.md

 I'm @0xfdbu, an independent developer focused on multichain applications.
 For EthOnline 2025, I developed **UniVail**, a React-based frontend for intent-driven bridging powered by the Avail Nexus SDK.
 The application features wallet integration, bridge simulation and execution across EVM chains, an intent explorer with card-based visualization, and detailed intent views.
 It uses Tailwind CSS for styling, Wagmi for wallet management, and the Nexus SDK for core blockchain interactions.

 I reviewed the documentation comprehensively during integration, covering setup, unified balances, intent creation, and querying.
 The SDK provided a strong foundation, but integration revealed opportunities for enhancement.
 This feedback is constructive, based on delivering a functional application, and includes suggestions prioritized by impact.
-Supporting materials (screenshots and GIFs) are in the repo's `docs/` folder.
+Supporting materials (screenshots) are in the repo's `docs/` folder.

 ## Strengths of the Documentation and SDK